Generalizable Vision-Language Few-Shot Adaptation with Predictive Prompts and Negative Learning: Methodology

-sampled from $N$ novel classes.
-Images $x$ are mapped to $d$‑dimensional features $v=f_v(x)$ by CLIP’s frozen visual encoder, while class names $c$ yield text embeddings $t=f_t(c)$ via its frozen text encoder.
-Our goal is to learn lightweight adaptation modules, without updating $f_v$ or $f_t$ that refine these base embeddings into discriminative class prototypes and hard negatives.
+We consider the standard $N$-way $K$-shot classification task in a vision-language setting.
+Each episode comprises a support set $\mathcal{S}=\{(x_i,y_i)\}_{i=1}^{N\times K}$ and a query set $\mathcal{Q}=\{(x_j,y_j)\}_{j=1}^{N\times Q}$, sampled from $N$ novel classes.
+Images $x$ are mapped to $d$-dimensional features $v=f_v(x)$ by CLIP's frozen visual encoder, while class names $c$ yield text embeddings $t=f_t(c)$ via its frozen text encoder.
+Our goal is to learn lightweight adaptation modules, without updating $f_v$ or $f_t$, that refine these base embeddings into discriminative class prototypes and hard negatives.
 Queries are then classified by cosine similarity to the adapted prototypes.
-We optimize the module parameters to minimize a unified loss over $\mathcal{Q}$, thereby teaching the model to generalize from the small support set to unseen queries.